 Participants

-The participants of this study were ??, (?? female and ?? males) self-selected college students.
+The participants of this study were 51 (12 female and 39 males) self-selected college students from Minnesota State University, Mankato.
 All students were asked to complete the same survey via SONA.
-Only participants that select that they have been diagnosed with ADHD will be evaluated for this study (n=???).

 Materials

 Qualtrics was used to design the survey that was used for this study.
 SONA was used to distribute the survey to college students.
 The survey consists of demographic questions, questions regarding diagnosed disorders, questions regarding each specific diagnosis, and questions about treatments for the diagnosis.